fridayowl/Tensor_Iot/Readme.md

-            main method takes an array of cars and the parking lot get first car licence number and create a spot
+            main method takes an array of cars and the parking lot get first car licence number and create a spot transfer the spot the parking function until the car array become none .